Summary

 U.S. base in Portugal

-In 2015, Nunes clashed with the Pentagon over a U.S. base in the Azores, Portugal.[68]
-He proposed relocating Africa Command and European Command intelligence centers to the Azores, contrary to plans by Pentagon and NATO to create a larger intelligence “fusion” facility in the United Kingdom, maintaining that this would save money because of the Azores’ lower living and construction costs.[69]
-The Pentagon responded by stating “Moving to Lajes Field is very expensive and living is expensive as well.”[70]
-In sum, the Government Accountability Office (GAO) found inaccuracies in the information provided by the Department of Defense to Congress, according to its report.
+In 2015, Nunes clashed with the Pentagon over a U.S. base in the Azores, Portugal.[77]
+He proposed relocating Africa Command and European Command intelligence centers to an existing American facility in the Azores, contrary to plans by Pentagon and NATO to create a larger intelligence “fusion” facility in the United Kingdom, maintaining that this would save money because of the Azores’ lower living and construction costs.[78]
+The Pentagon responded by stating “Moving to Lajes Field is very expensive and living is expensive as well.”[79]
+The Government Accountability Office (GAO) later found the Department of Defense had provided inaccurate information to Congress, did not correct the errors in a timely manner, and used deficient practices when providing information to Congress in regard to Nunes’ inquiries about the basing issue.[80]

 Comments about other politicians